Searching ...

 What areas are near Cleveland, OH?

-Cleveland is surrounded by many suburbs that have their own charms and attractions.
+Many suburbs surround Cleveland, and lure people in with their own charms and attractions.
 These include boating access in locations from Avon Lake to Fairport Harbor.
 Popular suburbs include North Olmsted, Chagrin Falls, Shaker Heights, and West Lake.

-If you’re looking for a city with plenty to do, you’ll want to check out Akron, Canton, and Youngstown.
-Each of these cities is located within a short drive of Cleveland and offers unique attractions and activities.
+Other cities to check out include Akron, Canton, and Youngstown.
+Each city is within a short drive of Cleveland and offers attractions and activities like the Stan Hywet Hall & Gardens and Ohio University.

 Downtown Cleveland to Akron is about 40 minutes by car or 40 miles.
 Youngstown is about 75 miles away.
-Sandusky, well known for Cedar Point Amusement Park, is about 62 miles.
+Sandusky, known for Cedar Point Amusement Park, is about 62 miles away.

 What should I know about living in Cleveland, OH?

 Living in Cleveland has its pros and cons.
-On the plus side, you’ll be in proximity to many great neighborhoods, restaurants, and attractions.
-Additionally, the cost of living in Cleveland is relatively low compared to other major cities.
+On the plus side, you’ll have many great neighborhoods, often with a century-old history.
+These deliver delicious restaurants and attractions like live music venues and parks for recreation.
+Additionally, the property prices in Cleveland are relatively low compared to other major cities.

 However, Cleveland does have areas to improve.
-The city has a high poverty rate and a high crime rate.
-In addition, the weather can be unpredictable; you can expect everything from blizzards to heat waves during a year.
+A high poverty rate and crime rate may deter some people.
+In addition, the weather can be unpredictable; expect everything from blizzards to heat waves during the year.

 Start Your Home Search